pesuyn/AR-APP/README.md

 - Apply filters to real faces

 ## Get started
-To build the project, download and open it in Android Studio.
+- To build the project, download and open it in Android Studio.
 All dependencies should automatically be fetched by Android Studio.
-You can check if your device is supported on [this list](https://developers.google.com/ar/discover/#supported_devices).
+- You can check if your device is supported on [this list](https://developers.google.com/ar/discover/#supported_devices).
+- To run the project, connect your phone/tablets and run app